dgud/blas/README.md

 Would also be nice to have support for sparse data and LAPACK.

-Currently only limited tested with ATLAS on Ubuntu-14.04
+Currently only limited tested with ATLAS on Ubuntu-14.04 (libatlas-dev package)